omnibor/site/content/resources/whitepaper.md

 Imagine we have the following two files:

-`hello.c` has gitref `c64efd8bd8bceca8c69f9b5b7647cf0ff61fed59` and includes `stdio.h`
+`hello.c` has gitoid `c64efd8bd8bceca8c69f9b5b7647cf0ff61fed59` and includes `stdio.h`

-`stdio.h` has gitref `c0f35b8ae567f5348df3711496fdc0ef6f634169`
+`stdio.h` has gitoid `c0f35b8ae567f5348df3711496fdc0ef6f634169`

 From these two inputs, we compile `hello.o`.
-The resulting GitBOM is a document (text file) containing the lexically ordered sequence of the gitrefs of each input artifact related to this build step:
+The resulting GitBOM is a document (text file) containing the lexically ordered sequence of the gitoids of each input artifact related to this build step:

 ```
 blob⎵c0f35b8ae567f5348df3711496fdc0ef6f634169\n
 blob⎵c64efd8bd8bceca8c69f9b5b7647cf0ff61fed59\n
 ```

-The gitref of the resulting document is `85322091b1d50a23d1c2a0f5933788a2a958f2ad`, and this document is written out to disk in a directory in the build environment, e.g.:
+The gitoid of the resulting document is `85322091b1d50a23d1c2a0f5933788a2a958f2ad`, and this document is written out to disk in a directory in the build environment, e.g.:

 ```
 ./.bom/object/85/322091b1d50a23d1c2a0f5933788a2a958f2ad
 ```

-The compiler would also embed this gitref in a new elf section of the resulting `hello.o` binary; this adds a total of 89 bytes when accounting for elf section formatting.
+The compiler would also embed this gitoid in a new elf section of the resulting `hello.o` binary; this adds a total of 89 bytes when accounting for elf section formatting.

 ### Example: OCI v2 / ORAS